SamyZog/kinointel/README.md

 This was not a particularily difficult project to create.

+I used a combination of SSG, SSR and ISR to create the different pages and components, also used SWR which is a great tool to fetch and cache data in NextJS applications.

-The most time consuming aspect of the project was figuring out the file structure, maintinaining component re-usability and applying styling and responsiveness.
+The most time consuming aspect of the project was figuring out the file structure, maintinaining component re-usability and applying styling/responsiveness.

 Concerning the app's functionality and logic, it was pretty straight-forward in implementation.
-By leveraging the SSR and SSG and the MovieDB API coupled with SWR's automatic request caching, it was an overall pleasant experience and I enjoyed my time working on it.
+By leveraging the SSR, SSG and ISR and the MovieDB API coupled with SWR's automatic request caching, it was an overall pleasant experience and I enjoyed my time working on it.

 <h2 id="deps">Tech Stack / Dependencies</h2>